mctinker/Map-Tasker/README.md

 The Tasker backup or exported XML can either be manually uploaded to your PC/Mac/Linux/cloud-drive, or this program can fetch it directly from your Android device (see [Note 2](#2)).

 ### Features

-- Display everything from a summary overview to a very detailed level of your Tasker configuration.
+- Your choice of output detail level, from a summary overview to a very detailed level of your configuration.
 - Display just a single Project, Profile, or Task.
 - Include/exclude Profile and Task conditions: States, Events, etc.

-- Just stream everything or make the output "pretty" by aligning all of the fields.
+- Just stream everything and/or make the output "pretty" by aligning all of the fields.

-- Change the appearance: light, dark or use the system default.
+- Change the appearance: select 'light', or 'dark' or use the 'system' default.
 - Output using your favorite monospaced font, and accent Project, Profile and Task names by making them italicized, bold, highlighted and/or underscored.
 - Modify the colors associated with various aspects of the output to suit your mood.
 - Include TaskerNet descriptions and/or Tasker preferences.

-- For complex configurations, optionally include a dictionary of hot-links to your Projects, Profiles, Tasks and Scenes.
+- For complex configurations, optionally include a dictionary of hotlinks to your Projects, Profiles, Tasks and Scenes.
 - Display a diagram of your entire Tasker configuration.
 - Command line or GUI interface.
 - Use exported XML or fetch the XML directly from your Android device for the configuration mapping.

- > Save and restore commonly used runtime settings.
+- Save and restore commonly used runtime settings.

-- Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT or the local-based Llama-ollama supported models.**
+- Ai Analysis option to analyze a specific Project, Profile or Task using either the server-based ChatGPT or the local-based Llama-ollama supported models.*

-- Tree view of Projects and their Profiles, Tasks and Scenes.**
+- Tree view of Projects and their Profiles, Tasks and Scenes.*

-- Automatic update detection and optional installation.**
+- Automatic update detection and optional installation.*

-&nbsp;&nbsp;** Available via the GUI only.
+&nbsp;&nbsp;&nbsp;&nbsp;* Available via the GUI only.

 ### Program Dependencies

-#### - Python version v3.11 (see [Note 4](#4)) or higher and Tkinter 8.6 or higher.
+#### - Python version v3.11 (see [Note 4](#4)) or higher and Tkinter 8.6 or higher

-#### - Tasker full or partial backup or exported XML file.
+#### - Tasker full or partial full backup or XML file

-&nbsp;&nbsp;-anyname-.xml: you will be prompted to locate and identify your Tasker backup/exported XML file (e.g. backup.xml) on your desktop, created by Tasker version 5 or version 6.
+&nbsp;&nbsp;anyname.xml: you will be prompted to locate and identify your Tasker backup/exported XML file (e.g. backup.xml) on your desktop, created by Tasker version 5 or version 6.
 Optionally, this can be fetched directly from your Android device (see [Note 2](#2)).

 #### - Ai Analysis

-&nbsp;&nbsp;This requires a valid ChatGPT API key if using the server-based analysis, or the installation of ollama for local analysis (See [Note 5](#5)).
+&nbsp;&nbsp;This requires a valid ChatGPT API key if using the server-based analysis, or the installation of 'ollama' for local analysis (See [Note 5](#5)).

 ### Installation